Tooth Extraction (Possible Complications) At Shen Dental in Vancouver

 What to do?

-- Warm compresses: Starting on the third day after extraction stop applying the ice pack and switch to warm compresses to the stiff muscles (cheeks, neck and temples).
+- Warm compresses: Starting on the third day after extraction, stop applying the ice pack and switch to warm compresses to the stiff muscles (cheeks, neck, and temples).

 - Stretching: Use your fingers to slowly push your teeth apart.
 This move will stretch the tight jaw muscles.
 Stretching is more effective if you do it immediately after warming the muscles with warm compresses.

-- Massage: Use your fingers to press on tender spots, knots or bumps in the jaw muscles using a circular motion.
+- Massage: Use your fingers to press on tender spots, knots, or bumps in the jaw muscles using a circular motion.
 Repeat the massage several times a day.